anshumat-org-opensource/optifork/DEPLOYMENT.md

-# 🐳 OptiFork Docker Deployment Guide
+# OptiFork Deployment Guide 🚀

-Deploy OptiFork with Docker in minutes!
-This guide covers everything from quick setup to production deployment.
+This guide covers different deployment strategies for OptiFork, from development to production environments.

 ## 🚀 Quick Start (SQLite)